EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 EDHOC is a 3-message key exchange protocol.
 Section 7.2 of {{I-D.ietf-lake-edhoc}} specifies how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.

-This draft deals with the case of the Initiator acting as CoAP Client and the Responder acting as CoAP Server; instead, the case of the Initiator acting as CoAP server cannot be optimized by using this approach.
+This draft deals with the case of the Initiator acting as CoAP Client and the Responder acting as CoAP Server; instead, the case of the Initiator acting as CoAP Server cannot be optimized by using this approach.

 That is, the CoAP Client sends a POST request containing EDHOC message_1 to a reserved resource at the CoAP Server.
 This triggers the EDHOC exchange on the CoAP Server, which replies with a 2.04 (Changed) Response containing EDHOC message_2.
-Finally, the CoAP client sends EDHOC message_3, as a CoAP POST request to the same resource used for EDHOC message_1.
+Finally, the CoAP Client sends EDHOC message_3, as a CoAP POST request to the same resource used for EDHOC message_1.
 The Content-Format of these CoAP messages may be set to "application/edhoc".

 After this exchange takes place, and after successful verifications specified in the EDHOC protocol, the Client and Server derive the OSCORE Security Context, as specified in Section 7.2.1 of {{I-D.ietf-lake-edhoc}}.
 Then, they are ready to use OSCORE.